-Controlling the power

 Task 12 - Assemble the Case

 I) Place the insert assembly into the front of the case with camera facing down, and secure with the large screws at the four corners.

-II)) Connect the LiPo Rider to the Raspberry Pi using the USB cable.
+II) Connect the LiPo Rider to the Raspberry Pi using the USB cable.

-What you will need:

-Task 12 Insert Assembly

 USB cable

 4 x Large Screws 6 mm

-There will be resistance when placing and securing the insert assembly but don't worry. - the kit is designed so the PIR sensor dome presses against the flexible Fresnel PIR window.
+There may be resistance when placing and securing the insert assembly but don't worry. - the kit is designed so the PIR sensor dome presses against the flexible Fresnel PIR window.
 This optimises animal detection and triggering of the camera.